|Last Quarterly Update:||11/18/2013|

 Globally, revenue from Internet and mail-order retailing totals more than $1 trillion annually.
 Growth is driven in large part by the expanding middle class and broadband access in developing countries around the world.

-The Internet and mail-order retail industry in the US includes about 20,000 companies with combined annual revenue of about $345 billion.
-The output for US electronic shopping and mail-order houses is expected to grow at a moderate rate in the next two years.
+The Internet and mail-order retail industry in the US includes about 20,000 companies with combined annual revenue of about $270 billion.
 Key growth drivers are consumer spending habits and technology innovations.

 Over the past five years, the bulk of the industry's revenue has shifted from catalog to Internet sales.
 While most brick-and-mortar retailers have an online presence and many also offer catalog sales, this profile focuses on retailers who use the Internet or catalogs as their sole or primary sales channel.